cboudereau/dotnetlinux/README.md

 ## Build (the type provider will connect to the localdb container to build)
     build.cmd

-## Deploy/Run (mount the app folder wich contains the poc and run the db and giraffe service)
+## Deploy/Run (mount the app folder which contains the poc and run the db and giraffe service)
     docker-compose up

 ## Clean